djeppe/sunray/README.md

 All the source files can be found in the src folder.
 Theme related settings can be found in the theme folder.

 The sunray boilerplate was built as a part of a php and mysql course at Blekinge Tekniska Högskola to be used in various tasks along the course.
+The original Anax boilerplate can be found here: https://github.com/mosbth/Anax-base